 The corvette Galathea 1 sailed the oceans from 1845 to 1847 on the orders of King Christian VIII.
 The purpose of the expedition was, besides the exploration of the Nicobar Islands, the task of handing over the Danish colonies of Tranquebar and Frederiksnagore in India to the British East India Company, the expansion of the trade with China, and negotiation and conclusion of new trading contracts.

 A little more than 100 years later, from 1950 to 1952, Galathea 2 went on an expedition to explore the deep sea, and the scientific results produced by this voyage in many ways exceeded the expectations.
 The activities on Galathea 2 also included ethnographic surveys.

 The expedition became hugely popular among the Danish population, and more than 20,000 Danes went to the Langelinie quay in Copenhagen to welcome the frigate when she returned on 29 June 1952.

-The projects was presented to the Government, and has since developed into a national project with participation of some of Denmark’s strongest research environments and actors in the field of dissemination of scientific research.
+The project was presented to the Government, and has since developed into a national project with the participation of some of Denmark’s strongest research environments and actors in the field of dissemination of scientific research.